Miami05/Born2beRoot/README.md

 ### 2 ◦ Extracting the Last Report

-We need the most recent data, so we extract the last line of the output from `vmstat`.
+We need the most recent data, so we extract the last line of the output from `vmstat` we use `tail -1`.

 <img  width="836"  src="https://imgur.com/PK2scpS.png">